Those Who Sow in Tears

 I thought I was over all things health and wellness.
 But I was wrong!

 And one of my beloved mother-in-law’s final admonitions was to study mind-body medicine to heal my wounded back, which she suspected was rooted in emotional pain.
 She was right.
 After I learned the power of mind-body medicine through my own spinal healing (a neurosurgeon told me I needed surgery and I just didn't accept it), I couldn’t stop reading about brain health, genetics, the gut and microbiome, healing foods, nutrients, mind-body work, and movement.
 My hunger to learn about natural healing through functional and preventative medicine kept expanding.

 At the same time, when I was LEAST expecting it the Lord brought me a deep and healing romance.
 I really didn't think I could ever be married again because no one could understand what I had been through.
 It would have been way too much to explain and live with.

 So I didn't see it coming whatsoever when God brought a Boaz to me (if you know the story of Boaz and Ruth in the Bible)-- who was also a heartbroken widower.
 I could barely believe it was real.
-But this unexpected marriage brought us both back to life in ways we couldn't have ever imagined after so much loss and sorrow.
+This unexpected marriage brought us both back to life in ways we couldn't have ever imagined after so much loss and sorrow.
 It has truly been God's creative work of restoration and healing!

 Besides being able to mourn and heal together, we also have a slew of health challenges that were neglected during our years of caregiving.
 From genetic polymorphisms such as APOE4 and homozygous MTHFR (will post on those down the road) to autoimmunity and hypothyroidism to histamine and sulfur intolerance, we are working hard to optimize our minds and bodies through foundational nutrition!
 Like me, this wonderful man is passionate about natural health and especially the healing power of food and exercise!
 Together we are on a mission to care for one another, for ourselves, and for others through natural healing.

 "...for no one ever hated his own flesh, but nourishes and cherishes it..."
 Ephesians 5:29